obestwalter/mau-mau/README.md

 ### Python does argument passing by assignment

+> Remember that arguments are passed by assignment in Python.
+Since assignment just creates references to objects, there’s no alias between an argument name in the caller and callee, and so no call-by-reference per se.
+You can achieve the desired effect in a number of ways.

+> -- [How do I write a function with output parameters (call by reference)?](https://docs.python.org/3.5/faq/programming.html#how-do-i-write-a-function-with-output-parameters-call-by-reference)

-The `play_turn` function could als be a method of `Game`.
+In our code the `play_turn` function could als be a method of the `Game` class.
 Vice versa the `next_turn` method could just as well be a function.
-This works without having to return the objects which are changed in the functions, because only their contents are modified.
+This works without having to return the objects which are modified in the functions, because only their contents are modified.
 The way passing data to functions work in Python is [quite specific](https://jeffknupp.com/blog/2012/11/13/is-python-callbyvalue-or-callbyreference-neither/), so it is important, that you are aware of it and understand it.
 Walk through this example in the [tutor](http://goo.gl/MeBNPV) to visualize what is really happening, when you pass mutable objects into functions and append elements there.
 In example it is a list but this holds true for any object that contains references to other objects.

 Changing the state of an object that is not returned explicitly is called a [side effect](https://goo.gl/3n4nXW) it is not automatically a BadThing and the discussion around when and how to use them is a huge topic.
 For now I just want to make you aware here, that our functions have side effects, meaning that not all changes to the state of the program are done by returning values.
 Raising exceptions are als side effects and they are used a lot in Python.

-See also the Python programming FAQ:

-> Remember that arguments are passed by assignment in Python.
-Since assignment just creates references to objects, there’s no alias between an argument name in the caller and callee, and so no call-by-reference per se.
-You can achieve the desired effect in a number of ways.

-> -- [How do I write a function with output parameters (call by reference)?](https://docs.python.org/3.5/faq/programming.html#how-do-i-write-a-function-with-output-parameters-call-by-reference)

 ### Logging